open-joinbase/joinbase.io/content/docs/references/mapping.md

 Let's see an example about, how the automatic mapping without explicit mapping definition works:

-Connect the test joinbase database.
+Connect the test JoinBase database.

 ```bash
 $ psql -U username -d test_db -h 127.0.0.1